Bruce Peninsula Hospice Inc. is accredited by Hospice Palliative Care Ontario

 • Improves risk-management

-• Focuses on client-centred care with increased organizational confidence
+• Focuses on client-centered care with increased organizational confidence

-“Upon completing Level One and Level Two Accreditation, our staff and Board felt a real sense of accomplishment – we celebrated our collective effort!”
+“Upon completing Accreditation, our staff and Board felt a real sense of accomplishment – we celebrated our collective effort!”

 – Theresa Greer, Executive Director, Hospice of Peel